LightAndLight/2d-visibility/exercise-1/index.md

   The visibility check takes two entities as arguments.
   I can check whether `a` sees `b`, but it's harder to find out what `a` can see in general.
   I'd like to be able to do this so that an NPC's actions can be influenced by what they see.

+* Line of sight can be obscured by very small objects.

+  If there is a single pixel-sized occluder blocking the line segment between two entities that are otherwise visible to each other, this system will report that they can't see each other.